-Years ago, I was so confident, and so naive.
-I was so sure that I was right and everyone else was wrong.
+Years ago, I was so confident and so naive.
+I was sure I was right and everyone else was wrong.

 I continued learning until I felt like an absolute idiot.
 By then I was paralyzed, unable to create anything new.